zostay/CPAN-Sidekick/README.md

 # CPAN Sidekick

 CPAN Sidekick is an Android application for searching and viewing CPAN (the Comprehensive Perl Archive Network).
-This application is now available on the Android Market.
+This application is now available on Google Play.

  * <https://play.google.com/store/apps/details?id=com.qubling.sidekick>